miphe/development/excercises/1.1 - HTML foundations/ex-1.1.1.md

-# HTML fundamentals
+# HTML Semantics

-_Learn the fundamentals about HTML and how to correctly write markup._
+_Learn the fundamentals about HTML and how to correctly write meaningful markup._

 HTML - Hyper Text Markup Language - is a simple tag language that lets you declare what content your web page has.
 It's a way to 'tag', or 'mark' up your content so that a browser, bots and non-human things can understand what it is.